History and Archaeology

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-You will learn the essential theories, methods and practical skills used in archaeology.
+You'll learn the essential theories, methods and practical skills used in archaeology and history.

 Modules